jakubDoka/metaflow-old/README.md

 ### Memory management and access

 Almost all the data compiler uses during compilation is stored in constructs contained in `crate::util::storage`.
 Each ordered container has an accessor type that implements `crate::util::storage::IndexPointer`.
-Every entity has its Index type that has a descriptive name and data it self is in `<name>Ent` struct.
+Every entity has its Index type that has a descriptive name and data itself is in `<name>Ent` struct.
 This is safe and convenient way of creating complex structures like graphs without ref count and over all makes borrow checker happy.

 Exception to this rule is `crate::ast::Ast` which does not use this kind of storage for sanity reasons, it also does not need to as its only used as immutable structure.

+What you will see a lot is `self.context.pool.get()` whenever temporary Vec is needed.
+Pool saves used Vec-s and only allocate if there is not vec to reuse.
+What pool returns is PoolRef that will send it self to pool upon drop.

+Important decision was leaking the memory of source files.
+This makes them static and allows tokens capture whole file without lifetime.
+The file contents has to live whole duration of program anyway.
+Though, if this approach causes issues in a future, rework will be inevitable.
+With nowadays RAM sizes it should be fine though.

+### Compilation steps

+Compiler divides compilation into several steps to make logic manageable for human being.
+FIrst is a lexer which is an iterator that yields tokens lazily.
+Tokens then pass trough AstParser that constructs the ast which is then passed to Type parser.
+Type parser collects all declarations of types and passes remaining ast to function parser.
+This parser creates simple intermediate representations.
+At the end, th representation is passed to code generator that translates ir to Cranelift ir.
+Cranelift does the rest.
+To lower peak memory and reuse allocations, this is performed per module.
+Modules are sorted so that no module precedes its dependencies.